s-ball/bin_tree/README.md

 ## Current status

-This package is distributed in PyPI since version 0.1.0.
+This package will be distributed in PyPI starting with version 0.1.0.
 It can be used by end users, but should be considered at beta quality because it still lacks extensive testing.
 Its full source is available from [GitHUB](https://github.com/s-ball/pyimgren).

 ## Goals